 - Dissociation: This coping mechanism is often put in place by our brains to lessen the effect of the abuse.
 This is prevalent in many different psychological conditions and results from being emotionally overwhelmed.
 We are removed and distant from our experiences and separates us from the turmoil and anguish.
 You have to retrain your brain that you can handle intense emotions and stress.

-- Easily Triggered: Your dominant flight, fight, freeze or fawn..when things get difficult your immediate trauma response is easily set off.
+- Easily Triggered: Your dominant stress response (flight, fight, freeze or fawn) is easily triggered.
+When things get difficult your immediate trauma response is easily set off.
 When things get difficult, you immediately have this trauma response.
 You are living with an emotional manipulator that teach you that you have to live at a 9 in anxiety: they never let you relax, constantly cause turmoil and have you constantly walking on eggshells.
 They do this because they feed off of the explosive reactions, so they want to keep you at heightened anxiety because it means that they don’t have to work as hard to get a response.
 Being easily triggered to react with a trauma response in combination with a difficultly in turning off that response, is a big red flag.

 - Addictions: Whether it’s alcohol, drugs, eating, watching tv, shopping or gambling, you are prone to addictions that are destructive in nature. (leads into destructive behavior)

 - Destructive behavior: Sabotaging one area of your life.
 This may be relationships with friends or career success, the Narc Sup will take over the abuse and slowly destroy what is important to them.